orgua/shepherd-targets/nrf52_rf_survey/readme.md

 Current configuration

+- loop - one node after the other talks - the others listen
-- each node sends ~ 34 bytes via 1 MBit Bluetooth (~300 us)
+- each node sends ~ 34 bytes via 1 MBit Bluetooth (~300 us airtime), PTx = 0 dBm
 - the other nodes listen and capture for 5 ms (+ 500 us pre- & post-delay)
 - sleep 1 s before next node begins
-- repeat loop indefinitely

 ## Installation